Cidaas/terraform-provider-cidaas/README.md

 # cidaas_scope (Resource)

-The Scope resource allows to manage scopes in Cidaas system.
+The Scope resource allows to manage scopes in cidaas system.
 Scopes define the level of access and permissions granted to an application (client).

  Ensure that the below scopes are assigned to the client with the specified `client_id`: